Together with employees -

 Expand targeted employees

-JTEKT will spread the problem-solving concept for all levels on an ongoing basis.
+JTEKT has extended the problem-solving concept for all levels on an ongoing basis.

 Human resource development for production staff